 Palpitation of the heart, lowness of spirits, and despondency, are immediately relieved by Sher. mans Camphor Lozenges.
 Persons travelling or attending crowded parties will find them to relieve all fatigue and give buoyancy to the spirits.
-After a night's dissipation they dispel all those unpleasant sensations so usually following the too free liver.
+At ter a night's dissipation they dispel all those to. pleasant sensations so usually following the too free liver.
 Temperance people will find them soothing to the disturbed nerves of their new converts.
-The most distressing headache yields to these lozenges in less than ten minutes.
+The most distressing headache vields to these lozenges in less than ten minutes.
 The over-fatigued mind or body cannot find so great relief from any other article.
-Capt Chadwick, of the Packet ship Wellington, J W Cochran, Esq. the inventor of the many-chambered cannon, his excellency John Tyler, Joseph B Nones, Esq and hundreds and thousands of others, who have experienced relief from them can be referred to as to their great value Sherman's Poor Man's Plaster.
+Capt Chadwick, of the Packet ship Wellington, J W Cochran, Ess. the inventor of the many-chambered cannon, his perienced relief from them can be referred to as to

+Sherman's Poor Man's Plaster.